Q: How does Cupid work?

 Q: Can I design my own Cupid peptides?

-A: At Cupid peptides we specialise exclusively in the manufacture of cell permeable products.
+A: At Cupid peptides we specialise exclusively in the manufacture of cell penetrating products.
 We can undertake to couple Cupid to any peptide or protein.
 We aim to be very flexible in our arrangements of customised synthesis according to the scale and the exclusivity required.
 Contact us in confidence.